ricksinclair/create-tailwind-react/readme.md

 ## Usage

-Before running any of the scripts or even the npm version, make sure you have Vite & node.js installed.
-If you haven't installed Vite yet, run `npm install -g vite` in your terminal.
+Before running any of the scripts or even the npm version, make sure you have node.js installed.
+If you haven't installed node yet, run `brew install node` in your terminal( Mac).
+For other systems please use built in package managers or find installers for your system type located at nodejs.org .

 ### 📦 NPM usage